CritiSense: Critical Digital Literacy and Resilience Against Misinformation: Related Work

-\textbf{\textsc{CritiSense}.} \textsc{CritiSense} bridges these strands by combining tactic-level prebunking with practical verification skills (e.g., distinguishing opinion from evidence, fallacy spotting, and verification habits) in short interactive exercises with explanation-rich feedback.
-Unlike primarily browser-based prebunking games, it is mobile-first and supports multiple languages.
-Its modular design enables rapid topic updates while keeping learning objectives technique-centered.
+\paragraph{\textsc{CritiSense}.} \textsc{CritiSense} bridges these strands by combining tactic-level prebunking with practical verification skills (e.g., distinguishing opinion from evidence, fallacy spotting, and verification habits) through short, interactive exercises with explanation-rich feedback.
+Unlike primarily browser-based prebunking tools, it is mobile-first, multilingual, and designed for repeated microlearning.

+More concretely, CritiSense differs from prior prebunking and media-literacy tools along three axes. \textit{First}, browser-based inoculation games such as \emph{Bad News}~\cite{roozenbeek2019fake} and \emph{Harmony Square}~\cite{roozenbeek2020_harmony_square} are typically delivered as one-off sessions, whereas CritiSense supports continuous, repeated engagement through microlearning. \textit{Second}, tools such as \emph{Cranky Uncle}~\cite{cook2023_cranky_uncle} and \emph{Fakey}~\cite{micallef2021_fakey} are often limited to specific domains or primarily English-language settings, while \textsc{CritiSense} provides consistent lesson, quiz, and Practice functionality across nine languages. \textit{Third}, whereas prior systems commonly emphasize either tactic-level inoculation or practice-based literacy, \textsc{CritiSense} integrates both with explanation-rich feedback and an AI-assisted detection module within a single deployed platform.